 This month has been more of a rush than usual.
 I wrapped up my last work cycle and went to Orlando five days later.
 I waltzed back home with 10 days to spare before a three-day trip to Philadelphia.

-This is all while needing to get at least 11,500 words done in just 10 days.
-Then I took three days off, filling my time with “Lockup” on Netflix, and playing 2048 on my phone.
+This is all while needing to get at least 11,500 words done in 10 days.
+Then I took three days off, filling my time with TV series and playing games on my phone.
 Thanks, procrastination.

 It's cool, though.

-As someone with ADHD, procrastination can be an unexpected motivator.
-People who have ADHD are prone to procrastinate, which means we are then forced to hit deadlines at the last minute.
+As someone with Attention deficit hyperactivity disorder (ADHD), procrastination can be an unexpected motivator.
+People with ADHD are prone to procrastination, so we're racing to hit deadlines until the last minute.
 That extra pressure can be motivating.
-As a freelancer, I've fortunately only had to ask for an extension once or twice.
+Fortunately, as a freelancer, I've only had to ask for an extension once or twice.

 But, like ADHD, procrastination is a part of me.
 Here are three reasons why procrastination is my best motivator.

-Per my Fitbit, I fell asleep at 12:26 (which seems unusually fast!) and woke up at 8:31.
+Per my Fitbit, I fell asleep at 12:26 (which seems fast!) and woke up at 8:31.
 I told myself I'd be at my laptop by 9:30 this morning.
-It probably helps that my "commute" meant that I was out of bed at 9:28 and at my laptop at 9:31.
-According to my productivity tracker, Qbserve, I was working around 9:50 a.m.
+It helps that my "commute" meant that I was out of bed at 9:28 and at my computer at 9:31.
+I may not be the best at keeping a morning routine, but according to my productivity tracker Qbserve, I started working around 9:50 a.m.

-We're also less likely to forget about tasks that are in progress, rather than ones we haven’t yet started.
-This phenomenon, known as the Zeigarnik effect, was first noticed in 1927 and published in 1938.
-To me, the implications of this research may certainly be relevant from the standpoint of ADHD.
+We're also less likely to forget about tasks in progress than ones we still need to start.
+This phenomenon, known as the "Zeigarnik effect," was first noticed in 1927 and published in 1938.
+To me, the implications of this research may be relevant from the standpoint of ADHD.